-3. INSPECTION EVIDENCE
+3. Inspection Evidence

 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings.
+They held discussions with members of staff and a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings and assemblies.
 Inspectors visited the facilities for the youngest pupils, together with the learning support and educational resource areas.
-The responses of parents, pupils and staff to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.
+The responses of parents, staff and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.